 A case for highseats

-The dilemma is whether to build a wooden permanent seat, which allows you to turn up before first light at any given time, or invest in a modern metal seat that can be transported to multiple sites but requires a bit more planning if you want to have one in place ahead of a morning session.
+The dilemma is whether to build a permanent seat, usually of wooden construction, which allows you to turn up before first light at any given time, or invest in a modern metal seat that can be transported to multiple sites but requires a bit more planning if you want to have one in place ahead of a morning session.
+While fixed seats are usually both more comfortable and effective - offering the shooter a better body and resting position when taking a shot - there is something to be said for being able to adapt to the movements of the deer.

 Often the answer to this dilemma is dictated by the site.
-Is a permanent structure likely to be vandalised or used as a tree house?
-Is access with movable seat practical?
+Is a permanent structure likely to be vandalised or used as an impromptu tree house?
+Is access with a movable seat practical?
 There is no generic best option.
+We use both, and while we prefer to gently walk the land stalking on foot, highseats are crucial for ensuring that we meet the more challenging cull targets.

 Write a comment